-The procedures are aimed particularly at reducing the introduction of pathogens to new areas with susceptible threatened species, threatened ecological communities and areas of outstanding biodiversity value, but can also be applied to protect non-threatened species.
+The hygiene procedures in the guidelines are aimed particularly at reducing the introduction of pathogens to new areas with susceptible threatened species, threatened ecological communities and areas of outstanding biodiversity value, but can also be applied to protect non-threatened species.

-This guide should be used by NSW Department of Planning, Industry and Environment (DPIE) employees, and contractors and volunteers undertaking works on behalf of DPIE, on public or private land.
+This guide should be used by employees of NSW Department of Planning, Industry and Environment (the Department), and contractors and volunteers undertaking works on behalf of the Department, on public or private land.

 This guide may also be used by private individuals or businesses working in conservation and revegetation, agriculture, construction, forestry, other primary industries or fields involving work in the agricultural or natural environments.